hdvanegasm/hdvanegasm/README.md

 ### Hi there 👋

 😄 My name is Hernán Darío Vanegas.
 I have a Bachelor's degree in Computer Engineering and I am currently doing a Bachelor's degree in Mathematics.
 I am interested in algorithm analysis and cryptography.
-In general, I am interested in apply abstract mathematics concepts to computer science areas.
+In general, I am interested in applying abstract mathematic concepts to computer science areas.

 🔭 I’m currently working at Universidad Nacional de Colombia as a Auxiliary Student.
 Specifically, I am helping to improve the key online courses of the university like Programming Fundamentals in Python 3.